Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Appendix

-Generally FEM nodes can be located at corners in along boundaries or in the centers of regions (tetrahedra) \cite{brenner2008mathematical,axelsson2001finite,braess2001finite,githubFEM}.
-However, for the calculations her nodes are located only at the corners of the tetrahedra.
-These nodes are shared by adjacent tetrahedra as in Figure (\ref{fig:tedrahedron.png}).
-Each tetrahedral $l$ has four corner nodes.
-A global index identifies a node as in Figure (\ref{fig:tedrahedron.png}) (global node numbers in brackets).
+Generally FEM nodes are located at corners, along boundaries or in the centers of tetrahedral regions \cite{brenner2008mathematical,axelsson2001finite,braess2001finite,githubFEM}.
+For the calculations here the nodes are located only at the corners of the tetrahedra.
+These nodes are shared by adjacent tetrahedra as in Figure \ref{fig:tedrahedron.png}.
+Each tetrahedron $l$ has four corner nodes.
+A global index identifies a node as in Figure \ref{fig:tedrahedron.png} (global node numbers in brackets).
 There are $M$ global nodes in the construction.
-In actual calculations a local node index identifying a corner global node with a basis function inside a particular tetrahedral is also defined in Dolfin\cite{githubFEM,bylaska2009adaptive,brenner2008mathematical,axelsson2001finite,braess2001finite} to identify variation associated with a node within a particular tetrahedra \cite{brenner2008mathematical,axelsson2001finite,braess2001finite,githubFEM}.
-The somewhat difficult book keeping problem of keeping track of the global variation of the basis functions consistent with their local behavior is taken care of nicely in the FEniCS software.\cite{fenics2012}
+In actual calculations a local node index identifying a corner global node with a basis function inside a particular tetrahedral is also defined in Dolfin \cite{githubFEM,axelsson2001finite,braess2001finite,brenner2008mathematical,bylaska2009adaptive} to identify variation associated with a node within a particular tetrahedron \cite{githubFEM,axelsson2001finite,braess2001finite,brenner2008mathematical}.
+The somewhat difficult book keeping problem of keeping track of the global variation of the basis functions consistent with their local behavior is taken care of nicely in the FEniCS software, see \cite{fenics2012}.

 For each node (with global index m and local index i) in a tetrahedral element, $l$, a finite element basis functions $\{\chi^{e_l}_i\}$ is defined.
-In these caculations the $\{\chi^{e_l}_i\}$ are linear functions centered on local nodes $i$ in element $e_l$ \cite{githubFEM,bylaska2009adaptive,brenner2008mathematical,axelsson2001finite,braess2001finite}.
-For each global node $m$ the linear basis function $\{\chi^{e_l}_i\}$ is 1 on global node $i$ and zero on all other nodes contained in the tetrahedrals containing global node $m$.
+In these calculations the $\{\chi^{e_l}_i\}$ are linear functions centered on local nodes $i$ in element $e_l$ \cite{githubFEM,bylaska2009adaptive,brenner2008mathematical,axelsson2001finite,braess2001finite}.
+For each global node $m$ the linear basis function $\{\chi^{e_l}_i\}$ is 1 on global node $i$ and zero on all other nodes contained in the tetrahedral elements containing global node $m$.
 For a particular tetrahedron the linear basis associated with local node $i$ of tetrahedral $e_l$, $\{\chi^{e_l}_i\}$, has value only in tetrahedra $e_l$.
 Illustrations of how this works are given in \cite{githubFEM}.
-The local node functions $\{\chi^{e_l}_i\}$ can be assembled in functions centered around the global nodes with index $m$ as the global basis functions $\eta_m(\vec{r})$.
+The local node functions $\{\chi^{e_l}_i\}$ can be assembled in functions centered around the global nodes with index $m$ as the global basis functions $\eta_m(x)$.